JasonGlazer/pyExpandObjects/documents/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 To implement the features described above, the following will be done:

-- Build epJSON input and output File handlers
+- Build epJSON input and output File handlers.
-- Document existing HVACTemplate objects and how they are mapped to regular objects in the ExpandObjects process
+- Document existing HVACTemplate objects and how they are mapped to regular objects in the ExpandObjects process.
-- Create HVACTemplate Class hierarchy of objects, using class inheritance and combining common methods wherever meaningful
+- Create HVACTemplate Class hierarchy of objects, using class inheritance and combining common methods wherever meaningful.
-- Create testing suite consisting of all HVACTemplate objects to verify outputs
+- Create testing suite consisting of all HVACTemplate objects to verify outputs.
-- Create ExpandObjects file conversion process
+- Create ExpandObjects file conversion process.
-- Test and refactor code based on findings from above item
+- Test and refactor code based on findings from above item.
-- Create copies of each HVACTemplate-*.idf file in JSON format and test results against the IDF counterparts.
+- Create copies of selected HVACTemplate-*.idf files in JSON format and test results against the IDF counterparts.
 - Consult with EnergyPlus team on implementation process for new tool.